 - 7.1.
 Athletes and Horses that participated in the previous year's FEI European Championship for Young Riders and Juniors in their respective age Category. - 7.2.
 For the Young Rider Championship, Athletes and Horses may qualify according to the paragraphbelow: - Athletes and Horses must have completed the first round of two Table A Competitions conducted according to Art.
 238, Art.
-273 or 264 at CSIJ, CSIY, CSI U25, CSI1 to CSI5 outdoor Events, respectively at CSIOJ, CSIOY or CSIO1 to CSIO5 outdoor Events, with a Score of not more than eight Penalties, providing the height of obstacles in the initial round of the Competition is at least 1.40 m. - NB: Minor Athletes may participate in certain Competitions at CSI1 to CSI5, respectively at CSIO1 to CSIO5 Events from the year in which they reach their 14th birthday subject to the applicable restrictions established in JRs Art.
-255. Athletes may participate in the Grand Prix at CSI3/4/5 Events and in the Nations Cup and Grand Prix at CSIO1 to CSIO5 Events from the year in which they reach their 18th birthday.
+273 or 264 at CSIJ, CSIY, CSI U25, CSI1 to CSI5 outdoor Events, respectively at CSIOJ, CSIOY or CSIO1 to CSIO5 outdoor Events, with a Score of not more than eight Penalties, providing the height of obstacles in the initial round of the Competition is at least 1.40 m. - NB: Minor Athletes may participate in certain Competitions at CSI1 to CSI5, respectively at CSI01 to CSI05 Events from the year in which they reach their 14th birthday subject to the applicable restrictions established in JRs Art.
+255. Athletes may participate in the Grand Prix at CSI3/4/5 Events and in the Nations Cup/Longines League of Nations[TM] and Grand Prix at CSI01 to CSI05 Events from the year in which they reach their 18th birthday.